42 at gymkhana

 If you’re looking to impress your guests, Decimo’s semi-private dining room is sure to do the trick.
 Tuck into the best of Decimo’s Spanish-Mexican fare, including lobster with limo chilli, gambas rojas and croquetas de jamon, or opt for a bespoke sharing menu (including cocktail and wine pairings) envisioned by executive chef Peter Sanchez-Iglesias, while you dance the night away to records spun by the restaurant’s resident DJs.
 Set on the 10th floor of The Standard hotel, with floor-to-ceiling windows overlooking the city, a private bar and access to The Standard’s 11th floor rooftop terrace, this vertiginous venue, open until 2am on Fridays and Saturdays, is the ideal location for your late-night knees-up.

-The private dining room at Decimo can host up to 38 guests seated and 50 standing, decimo.london
+The private dining room at Decimo can host up to 38 guests seated and 50 standing, visit decimo.london

 West London